Rangers beat Orioles 10-4 to complete 4-game sweep

+BALTIMORE (AP) — The Texas Rangers appear to have their offense operating at full efficiency again, just in time for a closing three-week stretch against some of the best teams in the American League.

-BALTIMORE (AP) — Rookie Nick Solak had three hits and four RBIs, Ronald Guzman and Rougned Odor homered and the Texas Rangers beat the Orioles 10-4 Sunday to complete their first four-game sweep at Baltimore in 37 years.
+Rookie Nick Solak had three hits and four RBIs, Ronald Guzmán and Rougned Odor homered and the Rangers beat the Orioles 10-4 Sunday to complete their first four-game sweep at Baltimore in 37 years.

+After scoring once in each of the final two games of a series at Yankee Stadium, Texas scored 29 runs against Baltimore — including 26 in the last three games.

+“At the end of the day there is a guy with a ball and we got a bat.
+It doesn’t matter who we face,” said Delino DeShields, who contributed a pair of hits and an RBI.

 Mike Minor (13-8) allowed two runs over eight innings and struck out three to raise his season total to 183.
 The left-hander has eclipsed his previous career marks for wins (12) and strikeouts (181), set with Atlanta in 2013.